Cybersix (TV series)

-Cybersix (サイバーシックス, Saibāshikkusu), also written as CyberSix, is an animated television series based on an Argentinean comic strip series of the same name created by Argentine authors Carlos Trillo (story) and Carlos Meglia (art).
-The series was produced by the Vancouver-based Network of Animation (NoA) and animated in Japan by TMS-Kyokuichi.
+Cybersix, also written as CyberSix, is an animated television series based on an Argentine comic strip series of the same name created by Argentine authors Carlos Trillo (story) and Carlos Meglia (art).
+The series was a co-production between Vancouver-based studio Network of Animation and Japan-based studio TMS Entertainment.
 Many of the comic's darker themes had to be toned down for the show in order to make it appropriate for all audiences.
 The series originally aired on Teletoon in Canada, Kids Station in Japan, Telefe in Argentina and Fox Kids in the United States.

 The music for the series was composed by Robbi Finkel.
 Its opening and ending songs were composed by Finkel with lyrics by Robert Olivier and sung by jazz vocalist Coral Egan.
 On May 6, 2000 Cybersix won "Best Animated Production" and "Best Overall Sound of an Animated Production" at the Leo Awards.
 On April 28, 2001, the series won "Special Mention for the Best Science Fiction Program" at the Pulcinella Awards in Italy for that year's competition.

 Plot

 A leather-clad female gynoid named Cybersix protects the town of Meridiana at night.
-She fights the machinations of her creator and scientist Dr. Von Reichter, his cloned son José, and Frankenstein's monster-resembling Fixed Ideas.
+She fights the machinations of her creator and scientist Dr. Von Reichter, his cloned son José, and their henchmen the Fixed Ideas, who resemble Frankenstein's monster.
 Cybersix is aided by her fellow creation in the form of a black panther named Data-7.
-During the day, she poses as a male teacher named Adrian Seidelman, and accompanies biology teacher Lucas Amato.
+During the day, she poses as a male teacher named Adrian Seidelman and accompanies biology teacher Lucas Amato.